 Angie’s List recommends using the age-old advice of always going with the most efficient furnace you can afford.
-Our technicians at Friendly Home Services here in Salt Lake City are experts at factoring all these components into the best recommendations for a new furnace for you.
+Our technicians at Friendly Plumber, Heating and Air here in Salt Lake City are experts at factoring all these components into the best recommendations for a new furnace for you.
 Call us any time for an appointment.

 In general, the type of fuel your furnace uses is more important in determining the optimal furnace for your home than the AFUE is.
 Fuels such as gas, propane, and electric vary greatly in cost and need to be one of the first decisions you make when it comes to purchasing a new furnace.